 - Sustaining Independent Lives with Vital Empowering Resources (SILVER): APIFM is working to provide fresh eggs and fruits so that SILVER can supplement groceries bags of shelf stable foods and distribute them to home bound API seniors.

-- Dominguez Samoan Congregational Christian Church: 14 CSA bags with fresh produce and eggs for local Pacific Islander families in need
+- Dominguez Samoan Congregational Christian Church: 14 CSA bags with fresh produce and eggs for local Samoan families in need.

-- First Baptist Church of Alhambra: 30 CSA bags with fresh produce and eggs for local families in need
+- Marshallese Ministry of Orange County: 30 30 CSA bags with fresh produce and eggs for low-income Marshallese and Pacific Islander families in need.

 Small Businesses: APIFM is partnering with some of our Asian American small business partners in order to provide emergency CSA bags at wholesale cost for their restaurant/kitchen staff.
 We heard that initially many of their staff were having a hard time finding food in their local markets and some are still struggling financially.